 Once a patient stops treatment, ONE (1) of the following end of treatment outcomes should be selected:

 Cured.
-A patient is assigned an outcome of CURED if treatment is completed as recommended by the national policy without evidence of failure AND three (3) or more consecutive cultures taken at least 30 days apart are negative after the intensive phase of treatment.
+A patient is assigned an outcome of CURED if treatment is completed as recommended by the national policy without evidence of failure AND three (3) or more consecutive cultures taken at least 30 days apart are negative after the intensive phase* of treatment.

 Completed.
-A patient is assigned an outcome of treatment COMPLETED if treatment is completed as recommended by the national policy without evidence of failure BUT there is no record that three (3) or more consecutive cultures taken at least 30 days apart are negative after the intensive phase of treatment.
+A patient is assigned an outcome of treatment COMPLETED if treatment is completed as recommended by the national policy without evidence of failure BUT there is no record that three (3) or more consecutive cultures taken at least 30 days apart are negative after the intensive phase* of treatment.

 Died.
 A patient is assigned an outcome of DIED if death occurs before treatment is completed.